CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/8-9 - Mainnet deployment, testing and incorporation of final feedback - Staking & Incorporate audit feedback and launch - Staking/README.md

 # Install & Usage Testing Procedure and Findings

-Reviewer used an Ubuntu 22.04.2 LTS cloud instance on GitPod for this review.
+Reviewer used an Ubuntu 22.04.2 LTS cloud instance on GitPod and a local Pardus 23.0 GNU/Linux instance for this review.

 Reviewer used the instructions in the `README` to successfully deploy the staking smart contract under `staking_contract` directory.
 There is also a brilliantly prepared GitHub workflow that automatically builds and deploys the app.

 - [Build logs](assets/build.md)
 - [GitHub Workflow Logs](assets/workflow.md)

-After the installation, reviewer checked the acceptance criteria on the live server provided by OP.
+After the installation, reviewer started testing the acceptance criteria on a live server provided by OP.

 The ability to deploy was checked with a developer.
 The configurations were updated and valid deploys were created without any problems.
 Below is a link to a deploy created during these tests: